-These are usually published once a year in autumn, and are also placed in important scientific journals (paper and internet).
+These are usually published once a year in autumn and They are published in relevant online job exchanges and on the Internet platforms of important scientific journals.
 These positions are not linked to specific scientific topics.
 Applicants state their past and future individual research projects, identify and indicate the institute(s) they would choose.
-Please note: The next call for applications will take place in autumn 2017.
-However individual institutes may publish announcements when openings become available.
-These will be published in major scientific journals and on the homepage of the individual institutes.

 This program is particularly suitable for excellent young applicants who have already held one or two post-doc jobs and who would now like to – and deem themselves apt to – head a group and to elaborate together on own research ideas independently.
 Please note that MPRG-L positions are only open to applicants who hold a doctorate.

-This strongly depends on the research field and its orientation (i.e., mainly theoretical or rather experimental?).
 MPRG-L are offered internationally competitive packages for personnel, start-up money, and yearly operating costs.
 The leader’s salary is similar to that of junior and assistant professorships or associate professorships in the U.S. The total financing sum corresponds to the level of first-class, international start-up or career development programs.
-Moreover, MPRG-L are bestowed a great deal of individual flexibility, if necessary, and can employ the funds allocated to them according to need.
+Moreover, MPRG-L are bestowed a great deal of individual flexibility, if necessary, and can employ the funds allocated to them according to need..

-This is no formal requirement.
-However, you are free to commit yourself to the training of junior scientists at a local university.
+Such a participation is not one of the formal requirements.
+However, MPRGL are free to get involved in the training of young scientists at a local university.

-No, it doesn’t.
+No, it isn´t.
 A habilitation is neither a requirement nor is it considered a disadvantage.
 MPRG-L often habilitate at a neighboring university.
 Please note that the Max Planck Society is in any case not authorized to confer habilitations.